CommonGateway/CoreBundle/docs/classes/Service/RequestService.md

 public getScopes (void)
 ```

-Get a scopes array for the current user (or of the anonymus if no user s logged in)
+Get a scopes array for the current user (or of the anonymus if no user s logged in).